LoyolaChicagoBooks/introcs-csharp/rst/filesyntax.rst

 You can try this in csharp:

-- First create a :file:`Text.txt`,
+- First create a :file:`text.txt`,
 - Open csharp in the same directory.
 - Give the command in csharp::